Facets-cloud/module-development-cli/README.md

 **Notes**:
 - Ensures Terraform files are valid and formatted, preventing deployment errors.
 - Automatically runs Checkov for security checks, enhancing module safety.
+#### Login

+Authenticate and store credentials for a control plane using a named profile.

 ```bash
 ftf login [OPTIONS]